13 Essential Steps to Start a Successful Trucking Company in 2024

 Drivers over the age of 21 are eligible to apply.
 The application requires fees, proper identification, and tests for knowledge and vision confirming you understand the requirements for operating a large truck.

-4. Obtain a Business License, Permits, and Insurance
+Step 6.
+Obtain a Business License, Permits, and Insurance

 Following your registration procedures, you need to make sure to obtain the proper licensing and permits to operate your business legally.
 Because of the unique challenges trucking companies face in a highly regulated industry, it is important to research all requirements before you begin operations.
 These steps may include:

-5. Choose the Right Equipment
+Step 7.
+Choose the Right Equipment

 Of course, some of the most important business decisions you will have to make involve finding the right equipment for your needs.
 This means trucks first and foremost, but also other supportive systems the vehicles will need to operate smoothly, such as electronic logging devices (ELDs).